The 15 Least-visited National Parks Have All the Beauty, and None of the Crowds

 1. Gates of the Arctic National Park and Preserve, Alaska

 With no roads or trails and a landscape carved by glaciers, Alaska’s Gates of the Arctic National Park and Preserve is for the traveler looking to truly get away from it all.
+With just 10,518 visitors in 2019, it was the least-visited national park of the year.

 Park representatives refer to the area as “one of the last truly wild places on Earth.”
 The park’s natural habitats can indeed be harsh, and only experienced wilderness travelers are advised to visit.
 However, there are also companies that can organize day trips and overnight camp-outs to give visitors at every level the chance to enjoy aurora-lit skies and a natural setting unlike any other.